-Instead of sugar pumpkins, you can use other winter squash.
+Instead of sugar pumpkins, you can use other winter squash in our Roasted Pumpkin Soup recipe.
 Kabocha, calabaza, and Hubbard are the best alternatives.
 Choose a squash that feels heavy for its size and is free of soft spots.
-The soup can be garnished with toasted pepitas or a dollop of sour cream -- or both.
+The soup can be garnished with toasted pepitas or a dollop of sour cream—or both.

 Butternut Squash Soup with Coconut Milk and Ginger

 Sweet roasted butternut squash tempers the heat of fresh ginger in this vegan soup.
 Coconut milk is swirled in for creaminess, while toasted squash seeds add a pleasing crunch.

 Your guests don't need to know you whipped up this elegant autumnal soup in a blender and stashed it in the freezer.